ampedPF/now-playing/README.md

     /* Set 'display' to 'none' in order to disable completely the "progress bar" feature.
        Default value is 'inherit'. */
     #div-progress { display: inherit; }

+    /*:::::::                             Duration style                             :::::::*/
+    /* Set to row-reverse do display total duration on the left side and current duration on the right side.
+    Default value is : 'row'. */
+    #div-duration-row { flex-direction: row; }

     /*:::::::                 Previous song info display order and style                 :::::::*/ /* Set margin-left to none: Align left | auto: Align right */